stanimirovn/docs-redis/README.md

-# Redis for PCF Docs
+# Redis for Pivotal Platform Docs

 ## Where is the book repository?
 https://github.com/pivotal-cf/docs-book-redis